Inside: The weekly food budget that saved our family so much money that we were able to live on one income.

 Follow my Pinterest board MEAL PLANNING TO SAVE MONEY for more tips from the best frugal living bloggers:

-More money saving tips that worked for us
+More money saving tips that worked for our family:

 - 5 Steps to Save $10,000 in One Year